kidfearless/SboxQuirks/README.md

 For inputs you currently have to implement 2 console commands as both `+input` and `-input`

 Only clients can process `Input.GetKeyWithBinding`, specifically client commands and client menus

+Custom input commands from sm are essentially impossible in S&box.
+You are forced to use the `Input` class to check the state of key presses within the `Simulate` override.